 Command Meaning Comments New project Begin a new project Begin a new project.
 Deletes all icons as well as the current construction and starts the Sketch Editor.
 Open Open construction Open (import) an OK Geometry construction file Import a construction from Cabri, Cabri Express, GeoGebra, Cinderella, C.a.R.
 (Compass and Ruler), Sketchometry, JGEX or OK Geometry file Read a construction that was saved in OK Geometry or in some other format.
 The read construction overrides the current construction.
 Open Open project Open a project Reads a project that was previously saved to a file with .pro extension.
-Save Save construction Save the current construction to a file The current construction is saved as OK Geometry file with .p extension.
+Open Recent files Open (import) a construction file or project from a list of recently opened files Save Save construction Save the current construction to a file The current construction is saved as OK Geometry file with .p extension.
 Save Save project Save the current project The current project is saved as OK Geometry file with .pro extension.
-Save Save Save the current work to the related .p or .pro file.
-Export Export image Export image to clipboard, raster file or vectorised file Export Export to static GeoGebra construction Export image to static GeoGebra construction Recover last session Recover last session.
-OK Geometry regularly stores the current work.
-In case of some kind of failure with this command the session can be recovered immediately after the start of a new session.
+Save Save Save the current work to the related .p or .pro file (F2) Export Export image Export image to clipboard, raster file or vectorised file (The command is available in the construction view only.)
+Export Export to static GeoGebra Export image to static GeoGebra (The command is available in the construction view only.)